InfiniBrains/Awesome-GameDev-Resources/artificialintelligence/00-introduction/README.md

 # Introduction to AI

-Before starting the class, the students did a small survey on what they want to be covered in this advanced class.
+!!! note

     Please refer to this repository in order follow the previous assignments for the first course of AI. https://github.com/InfiniBrains/mobagen

 Topics suggested in the survey, and some of my considerations.
 - Procedural Content Generation.
 Advanced terrain generation - It was previously covered in the last class, I am going to focus other topics